-ı Federal Planning Factors Work Element 110 120 200 221 263 265 282 300 310 330 400 410 1.
-Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency • • • • • • 2.
-Increase the safety of the transportation system for motorized and non-motorized users • • • • • • • • 3.
-Increase the security of the transportation system for motorized and non-motorized users • • • • • • 4.
-Increase the accessibility and mobility of people and freight • • • • • • • • • 5.
-Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns • • • • • • • 6.
-Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight • • • • • • • • • • 7.
-Promote efficient system management and operation • • • • • 8.
-Emphasize the preservation of the existing transportation system • • • • • • • 9.
-Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation • • • • • • • 10.
-Enhance travel and tourism • • • • • • •

-FHWA also issued updated Federal Planning Emphasis Areas (PEAs).
-The PEAs are areas that FHWA and FTA should emphasize when meeting with the metropolitan planning organizations, State departments of transportation, public transportation agencies, and Federal Land Management Agency counterparts to identify and develop tasks associated with the Unified Planning Work Program and the Statewide Planning and Research Program.
+Federal Planning Factors Work Element 110 120 200 221 265 310 330 400 410 Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency • • • • Increase the safety of the transportation system for motorized and non-motorized users • • • • • • • Increase the security of the transportation system for motorized and non-motorized users • • • • • Increase the accessibility and mobility of people and freight • • • • • • • 5.
+Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns • • • • • 6.
+Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight • • • • • • • • 7.
+Promote efficient system management and operation • • • • Emphasize the preservation of the existing transportation system • • • • • • • Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation • • • • • 10.
+Enhance travel and tourism • • • • • departments of transportation, public transportation agencies, and Federal Land Management Agency counterparts to identify and develop tasks associated with the Unified Planning Work Program and the Statewide Planning and Research Program.
 EDCTC is committed to planning and project delivery which is in alignment with the California requirements set forth in the various transportation funding programs.
 One of the ways EDCTC achieves this is by aligning work elements with the most current California Planning Emphasis Areas.
 The matrix below represents the alignment between the Fiscal Year 2023/24 OWP and the current California Planning Emphasis Areas.